ngrok/ngrok-docs/docs/integrations/datadog/event-destination.md

 ![ngrok event destination success](img/success.png)

-**Tip**: If instead of a Success message you receive a 403 error, double-check your API key and validate that you have selected the correct Datadog region.
+**Tip**: If instead of a Success message you receive a 403 error, double-check your API key and validate that you have selected the correct Datadog site.